iMac7/rsk-tickets/README.md

 pnpm dev
 ```

-If `VITE_TESTNET_RPC_URL` is empty, the frontend automatically uses the local Hardhat RPC and default funded Hardhat account instead of prompting for a browser wallet connection.
+If `VITE_TESTNET_RPC_URL` is empty, the frontend automatically uses the local Hardhat RPC and a default wallet.

 ## Hardhat 3